ArianPaymozd/Oppa-Api/README.md

 # Oppa Server API

-This is the backend API for the RideSpot app developed using Node.js and Express as well as Postgresql sor the databases
+This is the backend API for the Oppa app developed using Node.js and Express as well as Postgresql sor the databases

+Oppa is a site that helps teachers keep students engaged with fun animations, teachers make classes and worksheets that are then viewable by students.
+The worksheets should contain multi paragraph texts to make use of the scroll animations.

 Live App: https://oppalearning.vercel.app/